 You can take SEVREDOL tablets before or after a meal.

 Continue taking your medicine for as long as your doctor tells you.

 If you stop taking this medicine suddenly, your pain may worsen and you may experience withdrawal symptoms such as:

-loss of appetite, nausea, stomach pain or diarrhoea
+loss of appetite, nausea, stomach cramps or diarrhoea

 fast heart rate